adolfohermosillo/adolfohermosillo.github.io/README.md

 # J. Adolfo Hermosillo
 ## About me
 I am a fourth year undergraduate student at the University of Texas at Austin majoring in Linguistics with a concentration in computational linguistics.
-I am also pursuing certificates in elements of computing and scientific computation and data science.
+I am also pursuing a minor in Iberian and Latin American Literatures, Cultures, and Linguistics in addition to two certificates in elements of computing and scientific computation and data science.

 ## Research
 I am boradly interested in the intersection of computational lexical semantics and social science.
 My research intends to integrate experimental psycholinguistics and sociology of language using computational approaches.
 My work is primarily done in Spanish and English.
-I intend to bring critical perspectives on accessibility and biases within natural language processing and human language technologies.
+I intend to bring critical perspectives on accessibility and biases to natural language processing and human language technology.

 My focal areas include:
 - Lexical semantics